jwl-7/c0de_gr1nd/python_explanations/search_first_key.md

     ```python
     result = -1
     ```
-3. Loop until the left and right pointer meet each other
+3. Loop until the left and right pointer pass each other
     ```python
     while left <= right:
     ```